-Some advertisements indicate that portable electric heaters are highly efficient.
-Truth is, they are designed to provide adequate short-term heat for a bathroom or other small area and long-term use may be cost prohibitive.
-It’s a constant flow of electricity that causes that wire to glow red-hot and produce heat.
+When the winter temps drop into the teens and twenties, many UCEMC members will bring the space heater out of storage to supplement their home heating unit.
+Some advertisements indicate that portable electric heaters are highly efficient, and the truth is, they are designed to provide adequate short-term heat for a bathroom or other small area.
+Long-term use may be cost-prohibitive because, with a space heater, it's that constant flow of electricity that causes that wire to glow red-hot and produce heat.

-Other heaters cost as little as $30 and may have only two settings: 750 and 1,500 watts.
-One with dial settings can cost more.
+Other heaters cost as little as $30 and may have only two settings: 750 and 1,500 watts, and one with dial settings can cost more.
 If you plan to purchase a portable electric heater and cost is a concern, compare the wattage and whether it has a fan or oscillates.
 Regardless of the cost, here's the kicker: all 750-watt or 1,500-watt heaters produce the same amount of heat!